John Stephen Akhwari: 1968 Olympic marathon

+As he finally crossed the finish line a cheer came from the small crowd.
+His bravery in completing the distance injured and alone was immediately noted by international media as an example of the 'Olympic spirit', with one journalist writing "Today we have seen...a performance that gives meaning to the word courage.
+All honor to John Stephen Akhwari of Tanzania."
+When interviewed later and asked why he had continued running, he said, "My country did not send me 5,000 miles to start the race; they sent me 5,000 miles to finish the race."
+Akhwari later received a medal of honor from his home country for his efforts.

 Post-Athletic career

 Akhwari has lived for many years in his village with his wife and children.
 They are farmers and work very hard in the fields.
 He was awarded a National Hero Medal of Honor in 1983.
 He lent his name to the John Stephen Akhwari Athletic Foundation, an organization which supports Tanzanian athletes training for the Olympic Games.
-He was invited to the 2000 Olympics in Sydney, Australia.
+He was invited to the 2000 Olympics in Sydney, Australia to present the men's marathon medals.
 He later appeared in Beijing as a goodwill ambassador in preparation for the 2008 Olympics.
 He was a torchbearer in Dar es Salaam, Tanzania on April 13, 2008, for the Olympic torch relay through his country.